thearnabsaha/Paytm-Project/frontend/README.md

 Here are some ideas to further enhance your project:
 - **Animations**: After learning [Framer Motion](https://www.framer.com/motion/) and [GSAP](https://gsap.com/), add smooth animations and transitions to enhance the user interface and improve user engagement.
-- Add Google and GitHub authentication options for easier sign-in.
 - Add an **Export to Excel** button to the transactions page, allowing users to download their transaction history as an `.xlsx` file for easy record-keeping and analysis.
 Consider using libraries like [SheetJS](https://sheetjs.com/) (`xlsx`) for implementation.